• Tools

 Output:

-• DocumentId (string): The unique identifier of the document.
+• DocumentId (string): The unique identifier of the retrieved document.

 • Title (string): The title of the document.

-• DocumentUrl (string): The URL to access and edit the document.
+• DocumentUrl (string): The URL to access and edit the document in browser.

 Update a Document